Apricot Shortbread Bars

 Here’s what I did.

-Add UNBLEACHED all-purpose flour (bleached flour toughens baked goods) and baking powder.
+Combine UNBLEACHED all-purpose flour (bleached flour toughens baked goods), and baking powder.

-Cut the butter into the flour mixture with a pastry blender.
+Cut in cold butter with a pastry mixter..

 Stir ingredients to combine.

-Spray 9×13″ baking pan with cooking spray.
+Spray 9×13″ glass baking dish with cooking spray.
 Press shortbread crust mixture into pan.
-I actually sprinkled a little flour on my hands so the dough wouldn’t stick to my fingers.

-Spread the apricot jam over top of the shortbread layer to within 1/2-inch of the edge.
+Spread the apricot jam over top of the shortbread layer.

-To make topping: Place eggs and sugar into a large mixing bowl.
+To make topping: Place eggs in a mixing bowl and beat with a fork.

 Here’s a close up so you can see the inner texture of these terrific cookies.